-My body crumples onto the grass, exhausted.
-I lay my head down on the damp hillside, jowls folding onto the wet earth like omelettes from a pan.
+My body crumples onto the grass.
+I lay my head down on the damp hillside, jowls folding onto the wet earth like omelettes tipped from a pan.
 The soil licks its lips and kisses my left cheek.
-It’s wet and cold like a dog’s nose, but it’s not unpleasant.
+It’s wet and cold like a dog’s nose, but not unpleasant.

 I should be at home, not out in the cold

 I’m not quite sure how I came to be in this dreadful situation, but I think I’m the victim of WhatsApp Group Think.
 Someone shared an article about bluebells being stolen from a private garden.
-Someone else said ‘let’s go see the bluebells.’
-Someone else said we must go ‘soon’ because bluebells have a short season, as short as politician’s promises.
+Someone else said ‘Let’s go see the bluebells’ and then everyone panicked and said we must go ‘soon’ because bluebells have a short season, as short as a politician’s promises.

-Suddenly, there was an explosion of emoticons – thumbs up, smiley faces, fireworks exploding – and, before I could say ‘my walking boots are at the dry cleaners’, here I am face down in the grass on a damp hillside with a cyclone of self-pity building up inside me as rough as a Force 9 off Doggerel Bank.
+And before I could say ‘my walking boots are at the dry cleaners’ I’m face down in the grass on a damp hillside with a Force 9 cyclone of self-pity building up inside me.

 I must find the quickest route back to the city

 I must focus on escape.
-What’s the quickest route back to London?
-The Air Ambulance?
-Should I start by going up to the top of the hill or should I roll myself back down to the car park?
-Have I got enough cash on me to persuade the children to piggyback me the rest of the way?
-I’m uncertain where to go next like the Grand Old Duke of York or Keir Starmer.
+But I’m as uncertain where to go next as the Grand Old Duke of York.
+What’s the quickest route back to the Big Smoke?
+Air Ambulance?
+Should I start by rolling back down the hill to the car park?
+Or have I got enough cash on me to persuade my son to piggyback me the rest of the way?

-A muscle in my right buttock, which didn’t exist half an hour ago, starts vibrating like a violinist playing pizzicato.
+A muscle in my right buttock, which I didn’t know existed half an hour ago, starts vibrating like a pizzicato.

 There’s sheep s**t inches from my nose

 I open my eyes and see a pile of sheep s**t three inches from my nose.
 Two piles, in fact.
-Two little pyramids of black pellets, lovingly laid down by the local flock to punish the urban and unfit, who mistakenly think weekends are for filling their City clotted lungs with rejuvenating country air.
+Two little pyramids of black pellets, lovingly laid down by the local flock to punish the urban and unfit like me, who mistakenly think weekends are for filling their clotted lungs with country air.

 ‘Jeez.
 This is what you get when you take a walk in the country,’ I say to myself out and close my eyes again.